top of page

 Conclusion

-Inner knee pain can be caused by sudden injuries like a Medial Meniscus tear or long-term problems like Osteoarthritis or Pes Anserine Bursitis.
-Getting the right diagnosis from an expert is important.
-Just resting may make things worse, especially if your knee locks or catches.
-Knowing what causes pain on the inside of your knee is the first step to getting better.
+Inner knee pain can stem from sudden injuries like a Medial Meniscus tear or long-term problems like Osteoarthritis or Pes Anserine Bursitis.
+Getting the right diagnosis from an expert is crucial.
+Just resting may worsen the situation, especially if your knee locks or catches.
+Understanding what causes pain on the inside of your knee is the first step toward recovery.
 The specialists at Center One Medical in Sarasota, FL, are here to help with personalized care, including physical therapy, advanced injections, and minimally invasive surgery, so you can move easily and live without pain.

 FAQs